Vaprio d'Agogna: History

-In the area of today's municipality of Vaprio, the first simple autochthonous people probably settled in pre-Roman times.
-The first important expansion occurred, however, in the period between the fourth and second century BC. when numerous tribes of Celtic origin belonging to the people of Vertamocori arrived in the Novara area.
-It was these people who gave rise to the first real settlement of Vaprio.
-The name of the town itself derives from a Gallic term, "Wabero", which would have summarized the meaning of "narrow valley with a sunken river".
-In fact, as some findings also show, the primaeval settlement was located slightly further east than the current Vaprio (Vavrina locality), in a hilly area centred around the Terdoppio river, one of the main rivers passing through the Novara area.
+In the area of today's municipality of Vaprio, the first autochthonous people probably settled in pre-Roman times: funerary urns of the Golasecca culture seem to confirm it.
+The first important expansion occurred in the period between the fourth and second century BC when numerous tribes of Celtic origin, especially belonging to the Vertamocori, arrived in the area.

-The findings of funeral remains and ordinary objects from the period confirms the importance of the Celts in the creation of this village and of the own culture of its inhabitants even nowadays(in this area are still spoken local variants of Gallo-italic languages, that had an important contribution by Gauls) Later, however, with the Roman colonization that had slowly decentralized the settlement and due to constant floods of the same double, the population of ancient Vaprio moved to the flat and more fertile area where the village is still located today.
-The Roman influence was demonstrated thanks to the finding, during the construction of the local castle in the XII-XIV century, of a Roman votive altar dedicated to "Giove Ottimo Massimo", Jupiter; in fact, it was preserved intact in the walls of the ancient church that once stood where the castle was built.
+These people gave rise to the main settlement of Vaprio.
+The name of the town itself derives from a Gallic term, "Wabero", summarizing the meaning of "narrow valley with a sunken river".
+The term is common to different Gaulish settlements, such as Vaprio d'Adda, the Belgian Wavre, the French Vabre and others.
+In fact, as some findings confirm, the primeval settlement was located slightly further east of the current Vaprio (Vavrina locality), in a hilly area centred around the Terdoppio river.
+The findings confirm the importance of the Celts in the shaping of the village and of the culture of its inhabitants (in the region are spoken variants of the Gallo-italic languages, that had an important contribution by Gauls).
+Later, however, with the Roman colonization that had slowly decentralized the settlement and due to constant floods of the river, the population moved to the flat and more fertile area where the village is located today.
+The passage must have been gradual and concluded in the High Middle Ages, as it is remembered by local oral tradition.

+The Roman influence is shown by the finding, during the construction of the local castle in the XII-XIV century, of a Roman votive altar dedicated to "Giove Ottimo Massimo", Jupiter; it was preserved intact in the walls of the ancient church that once stood near the castle.
 The siliceous stone was then donated in 1820 to the cathedral of Novara.
-Being a small enough decentralized settlement, Vaprio never experienced a large expansion.
-In medieval times it was assigned to the Committee of Pombia; it then passed under the Counts of Biandrate in 1152, and from that period followed the fate of a larger neighbouring municipality, Momo.
-In 1402 the Duke of Milan Gian Galeazzo Visconti handed over the village to the nobleBarbavara who then sold it to Cristoforo di Casate.
-Then, in 1534, Vaprio was sold for 16,800 lire(local money) to the lord of - Fontaneto d'Agogna, Galeazzo Visconti, remaining under this family until the early nineteenth century.
-In the Baroque period Vaprio experienced a slight expansion, so much so that a small religious brotherhood was established in the municipality and founded a modest monastery; today, however, nothing remains of it.
+Being a decentralized settlement, Vaprio never experienced a large expansion.
+Its situation during the Lombard Kingdom is unknown, but surrounding villages such as Suno, Barengo and Fara certainly knew a Lombard presence.
+In medieval times it was assigned to the Committee of Pombia; it then passed under the Counts of Biandrate in 1152, and from that period followed the fate of the larger neighbouring municipality, Momo.

+In 1402 the Duke of Milan Gian Galeazzo Visconti handed over the village to the noble Barbavara who then sold it to Cristoforo di Casate.
+Then, in 1534, Vaprio was sold for 16,800 lire to the lord of Fontaneto d'Agogna, Galeazzo Visconti, remaining under this family until the early nineteenth century.
+In the Baroque period Vaprio experienced a slight expansion, and a small religious brotherhood was established in the municipality and founded a modest monastery; today, however, nothing remains of it.

 In the seventeenth century, the town became a minor possession of the Caccia family, under which some important changes took place in the local castle.
 They were also the first commissioners to build the new church of Vaprio, which replaced the previous one, smaller and older, which was located within the castle walls.

-The most famous member of the family, Gian Battista Caccia(called Cacìta by vapriese, because he wasn't really tall) is said to have inspired the main antagonist of Alessandro Manzoni's I Promessi Sposi.
+The most famous member of the family, Gian Battista Caccia (called Cacìta by the locals, apparently because of his limited height) is said to have inspired the main antagonist of Alessandro Manzoni's I Promessi Sposi.